arunprabug/Javascript-Notes/README.md

-# Javascript Notes from You Dont Know JS book series by Kyle Simpson
+# My Javascript Notes from You Dont Know JS book series by Kyle Simpson